 #8) The Oozinator

 Every few years a toy sneaks into the mass market with such glaring flaws that one could be forgiven for assuming that no rational person was consulted.
 It’s as though these toys pop up miraculously, fully formed and packaged, in route to stores.
-I picture executives at whatever unfortunate company green lighted the product and I try to imagine their tone as they utter, “We’re selling a what?
+I picture executives at whatever unfortunate company green lighted the product and I try to imagine their tone as they utter, “We’re selling a what?”

-Now what could possibly be wrong with a
+Now what could possibly be wrong with a toy gun that's covered in sharp points? |

 If you haven’t seen the Oozinator yet, you’ll probably have to check out this youtube video to get any real clue how bad this thing is, but for those of you who don’t mind having the suspense ruined, it’s basically a water gun but instead of shooting water it shoots (spoiler alert) neon phlegm.